-\textit{Discussion.---}In this Letter, we introduce the relative fluctuation as a metric of the problem-specific learnability of PQCs based on the intuition of cost concentration and the universal scaling of standard learnable landscapes.
-Our results demonstrate that RF is indeed effective in detecting both insufficient expressibility and poor trainability.
-In particular, the ability to detect bad local minima was rarely addressed before.
-Conceptually, RF serves as a bridge connecting various crucial concepts in variational quantum algorithms.
-Practically, RF is highly efficient because it does not require actual training, hence independent of the optimizer details such as learning rate, and can be classically computed via Clifford sampling for common cases.
-This enables fast selection of suitable problem-specific PQCs and possible advanced automatic search assisted by methods from quantum architecture search~\cite{Ostaszewski2019, Zhang2020b_z, Du2020a_z, Zhang2021_z}.
-Here we mainly focus on scenarios like VQE where the learning target is encoded in Hamiltonians.
-Alternatively, if the target is encoded in initial states like in QML, learnability should also incorporate overfitting and generalization issues~\cite{Du2021}.
+In this work, we introduce the relative fluctuation as a metric of the problem-specific learnability of QNNs, which compares the degrees of cost concentration of given landscapes with standard learnable landscapes.
+Our results demonstrate that RF can effectively detect both insufficient expressibility and poor trainability, where the ability to detect bad local minima was rarely addressed before.
+Conceptually, RF serves as a bridge connecting key concepts in QML and variational quantum algorithms.
+Practically, RF is a highly efficient training-free metric independent of optimizer details such as learning rate and can be classically computed via Clifford sampling.
+This enables fast selection of suitable QNN architectures and possible advanced automatic search~\cite{Ostaszewski2019, Zhang2020b_z, Du2020a_z, Zhang2021_z}.